BogdanTheGeek/cginc/README.md

 Pressing `o` on the keyboard toggles the origin.

 Pressing `m` on the keyboard toggles the 3D model.

+Pressing `d` on the keyboard toggles dark mode.

 # Thanks to: